22nd August 2019

 After establishing its curriculum, a school will need to regularly review its impact on teaching and learning and make any adaptations or changes.
 It will help to consider the original curriculum principles and purposes when reviewing, and focus on particular areas for development in school.
 For example How well is the curriculum helping children to progress in writing?

 Of course, the six steps are a simplification of a more complicated process, but they are a good place to start.
-Several missing ingredients that have a significant impact on your curriculum design are missing here.
+Several ingredients that have a significant impact on your curriculum design are missing here.
 For example, the unique combination of the staff at your school and their experiences, your children’s passions and interests, and the creativity you bring to the process.

 The Cornerstones Curriculum has provided over 2000 schools with the tools, content, and expertise they needed to design their curriculum.
 If you want help developing your curriculum, then contact us to book a free online meeting with one of our experienced curriculum consultants.